 All over Pinterest are examples of vertical succulent gardening.
 Check out my Gardening/Outdoor board for some really unique ideas.
 I saw one that used an old window frame.
 Most of them used picture frames, but I had had this window frame in my garage for a couple of years that I bought for 5.00 and I knew it would be perfect for this project.

 I bought some hardware cloth at Home Depot.
 I know Lowe’s sells it as well.
 It comes packaged like this and is found in the fencing department.
 It is a 3’x5′ piece for $12.00.
-I have more than half of it left if I want to do any other ones.
-They did sell it in smaller amounts.
+I had about half of it left if I want to do any other ones.

-We drilled some holes in the back for drainage.
+Drill some holes in the back for the water to drain out.

-Next I took it to the barn to paint.
-I wanted it shabby so put a light coat of paint on it.
+Give it a coat.
+I wanted it shabby so I put a light coat of paint on it.